ibm-cloud-docs/vpc/troubleshooting.md

 ### IAM token expired
 {: #troubleshoot-token-expired}

 The service is no longer returning any JSON, instead of just giving an HTTP "401 Unauthorized" to all requests.
-This error occurs after about an hour if your IAM token has expired.
+This error occurs after about an hour if your IAM token expired.
 Refresh your IAM token by rerunning `iam_token=$(ibmcloud iam oauth-tokens | awk '/IAM/{ print $4; }')`.

 ### Cannot create VPC or other resources
 {: #troubleshoot-cannot-create}